-Course code and title UE2- MiRAS 103- The Juridical Administrative UAE system in the Age of Digital Transormation Professional on Assignment Haykkel Hajjaji - attorney, Covington & Burling LLP, Dubaï Dates 24-28 October Course description The course will cover UAE administration history and evolution, its legal system, as well as fundamentals of administrative law, corporate law and data protection.
+Course code and title UE2-MRAS 504 - The Juridical Administrative UAE system in the Age of Digital Transormation Professional on Assignment Haykkel Hajjaji - attorney, Covington & Burling LLP, Dubaï Dates 27 Oct - 31 Oct The course will cover UAE administration history and evolution, its legal system, as well as fundamentals of administrative law, corporate law and data protection.
 It will also examine the UAE legal framework in light of the digital transformation currently implemented by the UAE administration.
 The course will include the participation of experts in the fields of corporate law and comparative jurisprudence.
 It will be interactive and as much practical as possible.
 It will not require the use of particular software or tools.
-It will present: • the main features of the Emirati legal system as they affect the establishment, organization and functioning of public and private bodies and influence records creation, maintenance, and preservation • the broad lines of the historical evolution of federal, provincial, and local government in UAE • an overview of the EAU legal system • the private corporate bodies: how they are established, how generally they are subject to laws in the juridical system; important kinds of administrative change that affect the creation, maintenance, and preservation of private bodies' archives; sources for the study of the history of administration of private bodies • E-administration and smart government theories; • E-government in UAE on the long run and UAE vision 2021; • Integrated data exchanges between territorial entities, their partners and the State, dematerialization of exchanges within public entities, dematerialization of administrative production, digital administration in companies.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: CLO 1: Analyze the UAE administrative and juridical system CLO 2: Interpret the legislative solutions that have been adopted by the UAE laws and regulations that are relevant to the field of records management CLO 3: Construct alternative solutions to enhance the current systemic and legislative solutions CLO 4: Assess the impact of digitalization on the existing UAE laws and regulations CLO 5: Design e-administration solutions and policies Continuous assessment (50%) 1.
-Lectures 2.
-Oral presentation 3.
-Teamwork Final assessment (50%) Essay questions (2hrs)
+Course description It will present: • the main features of the Emirati legal system as they affect the establishment, organization and functioning of public and private bodies and influence records creation, maintenance, and preservation; • the broad lines of the historical evolution of federal, provincial, and local government in UAE; • an overview of the EAU legal system; • the private corporate bodies: how they are established, how generally they are subject to laws in the juridical system; important kinds of administrative change that affect the creation, maintenance, and preservation of private bodies' archives; sources for the study of the history of administration of private bodies; - E-administration and smart government theories; - E-government in UAE on the long run and UAE vision 2021; - Integrated data exchanges between territorial entities, their partners and the State, dematerialization of exchanges within public entities, dematerialization of administrative production, digital administration in Course learning outcomes CLO 1: Analyze the UAE administrative and juridical system CLO 2: Interpret the legislative solutions that have been adopted by the UAE laws and regulations that are relevant to the field of records management CLO 3: Construct alternative solutions to enhance the current systemic and legislative solutions CLO 4: Assess the impact of digitalization on the existing UAE laws and regulations CLO 5: Design e-administration solutions and policies Continuous assessment (50%) 1 - Lectures 2 - Oral presentation 3 - Teamwork Final assessment (50%) Essay questions (2hrs)

-Course code and title UE2- MiRAS 104 - Information Technology and Archives Professor on Assignment Dr James Lowry - Assistant Professor, Queens College, City University of New York Dates 21-25 November & 5-9 December Course description This course covers the concepts and theories related to the use of information technology in managing and preserving records and archives.
+Course code and title UE2- MRAS 505 - Information Technology and Archives Professor on Assignment Dr. Adam Kriesberg Dates 23 Feb - 27 Feb Course description This course covers the concepts and theories related to the use of information technology in managing and preserving records and archives.
 The course includes a discussion of technology as it is commonly applied to information management processes and workflows, and the course will include study of the historical development of computing and its application in archives, organizational and community information needs, methods for assessing user requirements and the principles of user centered design, an introduction to the standards and systems for managing records and archives, designing workflows and developing system documentation, working with developers and vendors, and creating viable information technology strategies.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: CLO 1: Articulate the nature and uses of information technology in relation to archival work CLO 2: Systematically assess organizational and/or community information needs and issues CLO 3: Select or develop appropriate technological solutions as part of to a broader strategy to address organizational and community information problems or needs CLO 4: Communicate technical and user-focused needs to system developers or vendors Continuous assessment (60%) Oral presentation Model assessment Response to case study Call for tenders Final assessment (40%) Portfolio of documentation
+Course learning outcomes Upon completion of this course, students will demonstrate their ability to: CLO 1 - Articulate the nature and uses of information technology in relation to archival work CLO 2 - Systematically assess organizational and/or community information needs and issues CLO 3 - Select or develop appropriate technological solutions as part of to a broader strategy to address organizational and community information problems or needs CLO 4 - Communicate technical and user-focused needs to system developers or vendors Continuous assessment (60%) 1 - Oral presentation 2 - Model assessment 3 - Response to case study 4 - Call for tenders Final assessment (40%) Portfolio of documentation